-This week I would like to dig into one of the most important passages in the entire Bible.
-It will lend great light on the historic arguments regarding the doctrine of salvation: is justification from one’s sin accomplished by faith alone or is something needed in addition?
-This has been a controversial subject throughout Church history, and it remains so today.
-What do you believe regarding how one is saved and why?
+In this study I would like to dig into one of the most important passages in the entire Bible.
+It will lend great light on the historic arguments regarding the doctrine of salvation: is justification from our sin accomplished by faith alone, or is something needed in addition?
+This subject has been a controversial one throughout Church history and remains so today.
+What do you believe regarding how a person is saved and why?

 II.
 THE SUBJECT

 Without wading into the complex details of the Greek language structure of this passage and losing you before making conclusions, please allow me to paraphrase it at the beginning of this study.
-What the Apostle Paul is communicating to the believers at the Church in Ephesus is this: For by grace you have been saved through faith (and even that faith is not from yourselves, it, too, is the gift of God); not as a result of works, that no one may boast.
+What the Apostle Paul is communicating to the believers at the church in Ephesus is this: For by grace you have been saved through faith [and even that faith is not from yourselves; it, too, is the gift of God]; not as a result of works, so that no one may boast.

 III.
 THE SURVEY

-The basis of salvation is a major doctrinal issue requiring essential clarity: this study is aimed at helping you to ascertain what you believe about your own salvation and if, or not, it squares with God’s Word.
+The basis of salvation is a major doctrinal issue requiring essential clarity: this study is aimed at helping you to ascertain what you believe about your own salvation and if it squares with God’s Word or not.
 What follows is a biblical survey of pertinent passages, allowing the compendium of analogous Scripture to speak for itself.

 Note my comments along the way that are intended to help you better understand what the passage is saying.